dextr-cloud/dextr-docs/docs/_pages/setup-guide.md

 #### 2 - Add CORS Policy (optional if you wish to specify your own S3 bucket for reports)

-Add **https://go.dextrflex.com** to the CORS bucket policy on the bucket that stores your ConectPath reports.
-This can be located by looking in ConectPath > Settings > Instance Details > Reporting Bucket.
+Add **https://go.dextrflex.com** to the CORS bucket policy on the bucket that stores your ConnectPath reports.
+This can be located by looking in ConnectPath > Settings > Instance Details > Reporting Bucket.

 [![Reporting bucket](/assets/images/Migration/reporting-bucket.jpg)](/assets/images/Migration/reporting-bucket.jpg)
 [![CORS policy](/assets/images/Migration/cors.jpg)](/assets/images/Migration/cors.jpg)